Niharika-Mohapatra/Alzheimer-MRI-Classification/README.md

 # Dataset:

+The dataset was obtained from Kaggle:

+- Dataset title: Augmented Alzheimer MRI Dataset

+- Provided by uraninjo on Kaggle

+- Used under terms of Kaggle Dataset License

 The dataset comprises both augmented and original MRI brain scans, categorized into four diagnostic groups: **Non-Demented, Very Mildly Demented, Mildly Demented,** and **Moderately Demented.** The data is organized in the ImageFolder format.
 I used PyTorch to train and evaluate the models on the MRI dataset.

 # Experiments: